Unsupervised Anomaly Detection in Wearable Foot Sensor Data: A Baseline Feasibility Study Towards Diabetic Foot Ulcer Prevention: Methodology

 The Isolation Forest algorithm was implemented for anomaly detection in foot pressure data through systematic feature engineering and model optimization, focusing on pressure metrics such as maximum pressure and step counts.
 Through extensive hyperparameter tuning using Grid Search, the optimal configuration was determined to be 100 trees, max\_samples of 0.6, and a contamination rate of 0.05.
-A contamination rate of 0.05 was selected, a common baseline for anomaly detection in health monitoring datasets The model generated a binary classification system (1 for normal, -1 for anomalous) based on anomaly scores, where lower scores indicated a higher likelihood of anomalous pressure patterns.
+A contamination rate of 0.05 was selected, a common baseline for anomaly detection in health monitoring datasets.
+The anomaly score for a data point $x$ is formally defined as:

+where $E[h(x)]$ is the average path length of $x$ across all trees in the ensemble, and $c(n) = 2H(n-1) - \frac{2(n-1)}{n}$ is the expected path length for a dataset of size $n$, with $H(i)$ denoting the harmonic number.
+Scores close to 1 indicate anomalies, scores near 0.5 indicate normal points, and scores significantly below 0.5 indicate normal behaviour.
+In the scikit-learn implementation used here, the \texttt{score\_samples()} function returns the negated raw scores, so values below zero correspond to anomalous points.
+The model generated a binary classification (1 for normal, $-$1 for anomalous) by applying the contamination threshold of 0.05, which labels the bottom 5\% of scores as anomalous.

 \paragraph{Feature Importance for Pressure Anomaly Detection for Isolation Forest} The most crucial features for detecting anomalies in pressure data are the number of steps and area under the pressure curve from sensor 3, as well as the number of steps from sensor 4.
 Maximum pressure from sensor 3, average step period from sensor 3, and number of steps from sensor 2 also play moderately important roles.
 In contrast, maximum and mean pressures from sensors 2 and 4 are less influential.
 The high importance of features from sensor 3, which may correspond to the midfoot or heel area, suggests that changes in gait mechanics or sustained pressure in this region are particularly indicative of ulcer risk.
 For instance, an increased number of steps or a larger area under the curve could signal compensatory gait patterns or prolonged stress that precedes tissue breakdown.